joemalin95/portfolio/_pages/projects/techDoc.md

 </div>
 <div class="description-row">
         <span class="description-text">
             The first feature I created while working at Roompact was called Events.
 During the planning stages of development, I created this Technical Details document that conveyed to my team what they could expect from this new feature.
 I color-coded the document to categorize which features were guaranteed and which were "stretch goals".
-I used concise, simple language and bullet points so this document could be refereced and searched quickly.
+I used concise, simple language and bullet points so this document could be referenced and searched quickly.
         </span>
 </div>
 <br />